 | Best for | Business workflows, 90% of use cases | Novel logic, research, deep custom UX |

 For everything a small business actually needs — lead qualification, support triage, internal reporting, data enrichment — a no-code agent builder wins on every dimension that matters.
 Reserve custom code for the 10% of problems that are genuinely new, and even then, prototype in no-code first to confirm the workflow before you spend a week in Python.
-If you're evaluating options for an AI-powered small business stack, this is the right default.

 FAQ